Put and Get data asynchronously

 Sending and receiving data

-The next step is to send and receive for this to work we need to get the atKeys file containing the cryptographic keys and login or onboard to the atServer.
-From there we can put data and get data as if a database was local to us but in fact data is remote on the data owners atServer.
+The next step is to send and receive.
+For this to work, we need to get the atKeys file containing the cryptographic keys and log in or onboard to the atServer.
+From there we can put data and get data as if a database was local to us, but, in fact, data is remote on the data owner's atServer.

-This is achieved by every data element having an owner (the sending atSign) and a receiving atSign, behind the scenes the atSDK encrypts the data and sends it on to the atServer for delivery.
+This is achieved by every data element having an owner (the sending Atsign) and a receiving Atsign, behind the scenes the atSDK encrypts the data and sends it on to the atServer for delivery.
 All we need to do is a simple:

 await atClient.put(sharedRecordID, message, putRequestOptions: pro);

-of course we also have to setup the atClient object and onboard but that is all in the at_key_put.dart file for you. so let's send some data.
+Of course, we also have to set up the atClient object and onboard, but that is all in the at_key_put.dart file for you.
+So let's send some data.

 Running the program without arguments brings up this help, most is self explanatory.